 Loss of Use

-If your place becomes unlivable due to covered damages (like a fire or windstorm), your ‘loss of use’ coverage can help pay for a temporary place to stay and basic living expenses such as food, laundry, hotel parking, etc.
+If your place becomes unlivable due to covered losses (like a fire or windstorm), your ‘loss of use’ coverage can help pay for a temporary place to stay and basic living expenses such as food, laundry, hotel parking, etc.

 If your friend slips and falls while you’re hosting an apartment party, you could be liable.
-So if someone is injured on your property, or anyone on your policy causes damage to someone else’s property or stuff, your insurance company should have you covered.
+So if someone is injured on your property, or anyone on your policy causes damage to someone else’s property or stuff, your renters insurance company should have you covered.

 If your friend needs to go to the hospital because of that slip and fall, your medical payments will kick in.
 Renters insurance covers you if your guests get injured at your place, or if you accidentally people hurt outside of your home as well.